 It’s also important to remember the difference between a person you refer to as a “friend” that gives you time when they have it free and a friend who makes free time for you.

-Be happy when others’ succeed – truly happy.
-If you can find a way to be happy for what other people accomplish, they will recognize this and be happy for you, too.
+Be happy when others succeed – truly happy.
+If you can find a way to be happy about what other people accomplish, they will recognize this and be happy for you, too.
 And, even if they don’t, you will be happier with yourself, which is what really matters.

 Check your lies at the door.
 Don’t be fake and mean what you say.
 We’re so conditioned to be agreeable that we often forget to be ourselves.